Education

 This will be supported by theoretical and practical training in

-1. Relevant emergency procedures while equipping the candidate with the
+1. Relevant emergency procedures

 Criteria for application

-Places will be awarded based on the steering committee’s rating of the following criteria for the applicants:
+Spots will be awarded based on the steering committee’s rating of the following criteria for the applicants:

 1. Work experience